etc5523-2020/my-blog-msobanq/content/authors/admin/_index.md

 - Principal Investigators
 ---

 Muhammad Soban Qasim is a student of business analytics at Monash University.
-His current interests include working with data to do exploratory data and communicating with data applying a statistical approach.
+His current interests include working with data to do exploratory data analysis and communicating with data applying a statistical approach.